tolitius/mount/README.md

 [here](https://github.com/tolitius/mount/blob/master/test/app/nyse.clj)
 is an example of a Datomic connection that "depends" on a similar `app-config`.

+## Start and Stop Order

+Since dependencies are "injected" by `require`ing on the namespace level, `mount` trusts Clojure compiler to maintain the start order for all the `defstates`.

+The "start" order is then recorded and replayed on each `(reset)`.

+The "stop" order is simply `(reverse "start order")`.

+You can see examples of start and stop flows in the [example app](https://github.com/tolitius/mount#mount-and-develop).

 ## The Importance of Being Reloadable

 `mount` has start and stop functions that will walk all the states created with `defstate` and start / stop them